 Yet, flexibility and openness to challenging our preconceived notions about finance, banking and money will be the key to surviving the next five years and the culmination of Central Banker currency wars.
 Those that hold preconceived notions about what is real money and how capital markets operate that are wrong will perish financially, while those that remain flexible and open are likely to adapt, survive, and perhaps even flourish.
 Without further ado, I present to you below a discussion of the many reasons “Why We Fail to Understand the Truth”.

 Posted: Monday, July 21st, 2014 @ 3:03 am

-Tags: divergent thinking, Sir Ken Robinson, truth, wealth preservation.
+Tags: cognitive dissonance, confirmation bias, divergent thinking, Sir Ken Robinson, truth, wealth preservation.

 Subscribe to the comments feed if you like.
 You can leave a response, or trackback from your own site.